^

 • Uncompensated form of the disease.

-• Facilitating the method of administration of the drug.
+• Facilitating the method of drug administration.

-Technique of the pump insulin therapy
+Technique pump insulin therapy

-Treatment has several modes:
+The treatment has several modes:

-Pump insulin therapy in children
+Insulin pump therapy in children

-The main indications for pump insulin therapy in children:
+The main indications for insulin pump therapy in children:

 • Absence of psychological discomfort.